rishichordia/Community-Financing/README.md

 ### Campaigns Request
 ![Campaigns Request](https://drive.google.com/uc?export=view&id=1uU5qLDy6GXbEjedySqx6AJCxw9Ro57MC)

-###  `Prerequisite`
+###  `Requirements`

- 1. Install **Metamask** as Google Chrome Extension and Create an account.
+ 1. Install **Metamask** as Firefox Extension(Google Chrome at your own risk) and create an account.
  2. Request Ether by sharing your ethereum address in social media <br>(`https://faucet.rinkeby.io/)`
- 3. Get 0.01 ether free by giving the ethereum address <br>`(http://rinkeby-faucet.com/)`
- 4. Create an account in [https://infura.io](https://infura.io/)
+ 3. Create an account in [https://infura.io](https://infura.io/)
- 5. Create .env file in Ethereum directory and add these line to it.
+ 4. Create .env file in Ethereum directory and add these lines.

-	> mnemonic = 'Your mnemonic code' <br>
+	> mnemonic = 'her goes your mnemonic code from metamask also called seed' <br>
-	link = 'Your infura end point link '
+	link = 'Your infura end point link after you create a project on infura'

- 6. Deploy Contract by going into Ethereum Directory and run.
+ 5. After deploying Contract by going into Ethereum Directory and running
 	> node deploy.js

-	Copy the contract deploy address and replace it in factory.js file.
+	Copy the contract deploy address from the terminal and replace it in factory.js file.

- 7. Replace your "infura end point link" in web3.js file
+ 6. Replace your "infura end point link" in web3.js file.

 ### `Steps To be Followed `
 1. **Install the required dependencies**
- > npm install
+ > sudo npm install
  2. **Compile the Contract**
  > node compile.js
  3. **Test the Contract**